-The Skagit Valley Tulip Festival is one of those things I saw years ago and thought I’d love to go to, then promptly forgot about it as my travels took me elsewhere.
-I’m so glad I stumbled upon it again in my search for a spring getaway because it was such a wonderful experience!
+The Skagit Valley Tulip Festival in Washington State is one of those things I saw years ago and thought I’d love to go to, then promptly forgot about it as my travels took me elsewhere.
+I’m so glad I stumbled upon it again in my search for a spring getaway in North America because it was such a wonderful experience!

 Our One-Day Skagit Valley Tulip Festival Itinerary

 We spent a few hours just driving around, stopping in a few of the farm stores, then we ended up over in La Connor for an early dinner and a stroll through Nasty Jack’s Antiques (we aren’t big shoppers, but this was a really cool store!).
-A few hours before closing, in time for the magic hour glow, we went back up to Roozengaarde to stroll around the gorgeous fields.
+A few hours before closing, in time for the magic hour glow, we took our driving tour back up to Roozengaarde to stroll around the gorgeous fields.

 Touring Roozengaarde Tulip Fields

 We absolutely loved Roozengaarde.
 It was just breathtaking with the rows and rows of tulips against snow-capped mountains.
 But it was also breathtakingly cold since we decided to arrive when the sun was already hanging so low in the sky.
 We also didn’t realize the gift shop and food offerings closed earlier than the field, so we missed out on that part of the experience.

 We’d definitely recommend arriving a bit earlier in the day unless you just really want that golden hour lighting, then bring warm clothes!

 After walking out to the large fields of various-colored tulips, we strolled through the stunningly manicured gardens closer to the front, admired the quaint windmill (reminisced on Zaanse Schans briefly), and just soaked up that fresh PNW air!